redpesk-core/afb-binder/docs/afb-binder-options.md

 ## help

-Prints help with available options
+Prints help with available options and the real defaults values

 ## usage